DREAM: Dynamic Red-teaming across Environments for AI Models: Introduction

+The evolution of LLMs~\cite{chowdhery2023palm,brown2020language,yang2025thinking,zhou2025weak,cui2025odyssey} into autonomous agents has shifted the security paradigm from static prompt inspection to managing stateful interaction trajectories.
+Unlike passive generators, these systems' continuous tool use expands the attack surface, enabling adaptive ``long-chain'' exploits~\cite{luo2025prompt,chen2025flippedrag,xie2025chain,xiang2024badchain,xu2024preemptive} where individually benign actions cumulatively bypass defenses.
+The urgency of this threat is highlighted by emerging architectures like OpenClaw (formerly Clawdbot)~\cite{openclaw2026}.
+By bridging external messaging platforms with local operating systems, such systems exemplify the precise cross-environment ``contextual fragility'' DREAM is designed to simulate---a vulnerability chain where a remote prompt triggers local execution, effectively evading traditional static benchmarks.

+Despite the high stakes, current safety evaluation methods~\cite{li2024salad,liu2024mmsafetybench,zeng2024air,chao2024jailbreakbench,yu2023gptfuzzer,luo2025agrail,xu2025nuclear} are struggling to keep up with these advancements.
+Traditional red-teaming and safety benchmarks remain largely confined to stateless and static assessments~\cite{ha2025one,li2025beyond,kumar2023certifying,perez2022red}.
+Such evaluations, while useful for catching explicit harms, fail to account for the dynamic and adaptive nature of real-world exploits.
+In practice, sophisticated adversaries do not rely on a single malicious prompt, but instead orchestrate chains of seemingly benign interactions across disparate environments to bypass filters and achieve a critical breach.
+This reveals a fundamental gap: existing benchmarks~\cite{yuan-etal-2024-r,shao2024privacylensevaluatingprivacynorm,zhouhaicosystem,yu2025youthsafe} predominantly operate on a stateless paradigm, treating safety as an isolated invariant rather than a stateful interaction trajectory.
+Consequently, they fail to correlate fragmented signals into a coherent malicious intent across extended, cross-environment sequences.

+To address this systemic vulnerability, we introduce DREAM (Dynamic Red-teaming for Evaluating Agentic Multi-Enviroment Security), an automated framework for generating and evaluating multi-step, cross-environment attacks (Figure~\ref{fig1}).
+Unlike conventional methods~\cite{li2023multi,paulus2024advprompter,greshake2023not,jiang2024artprompt} that test static attack vectors, DREAM models a persistent adversary capable of conducting adaptive campaigns.
+By operating as a closed-loop system, the framework iteratively calibrates its tactics, fusing historical observations with immediate environmental responses.
+This approach allows us to probe the ``contextual fragility'' of agents, a phenomenon in which safety mechanisms effective in one environment fail to generalize when information is pivoted across another.

-A key innovation of DREAM is its ability to automatically discover and exploit multi-stage, cross-environment vulnerabilities.
-This is achieved through an engine that mimics the strategic reasoning of a human adversary.
-At its core is a dynamic \textbf{Cross‑Environment Adversarial Knowledge Graph (CE‑AKG)}, which fuses intelligence gathered from disparate environments into a unified, evolving world model.
-Guided by this global context, DREAM performs a \textbf{Contextualized Guided Policy Search (C-GPS)} to navigate the vast attack space.
-This closed-loop process allows the engine to opportunistically pivot across environments, construct long, causally-linked attack chains to amplify a domino effect, and adaptively re-plan by backtracking from failed attempts.
-This dynamic, stateful approach uncovers systemic risks that are invisible to static, single-turn evaluations.
+The core innovation of DREAM operationalizes human-like strategic reasoning through a Cross-Environment Adversarial Knowledge Graph (CE-AKG).
+The CE-AKG serves as a formal abstraction that fuses intelligence from isolated environments into a unified, evolving world model.
+Guided by this global context, DREAM leverages a Contextualized Guided Policy Search (C-GPS) to navigate the vast attack space.
+This mechanism enables the engine to exploit cross-environment ``pivot points,'' orchestrate causal chains to trigger a domino effect, and employ failure-aware backtracking.